 Nonbank stakeholders have taken an early lead in the open banking trend.
 For example, of the 259 open-banking licensed providers in the UK, about two-thirds were created by nonbank fintech companies.
 Of the remaining one-third created by banks, the majority were developed to aggregate different types of bank accounts into one system.
 In contrast, most nonbank fintech solutions were designed to provide a functional overlay for the aggregation.
 These fintech solutions fall into two main categories.
 Firstly, infrastructure providing and, secondly, customer-facing.
 Customer-facing solutions are either an augmentation for existing products or completely new user experiences.

 Key Nonbank Players in the Open Finance Revolution

-- End-to-end Infrastructure Providers.
 End-to-end infrastructure providers offer complete end-to-end white label solutions for fintech companies that they can customize and call their own.

-- Product Augmenters: Product augments are solutions that use banking data to improve their product or service.
+Product augments are solutions that use banking data to improve their product or service.
 For example, Alphabet’s solution, GoCardless, speeds up the transaction by allowing a direct payment from the customer’s account instead of the usual route of going through a Master or Visa card, thus cutting down both time and transaction cost.

-- Customer Experience Providers: Unlike the other three types of solutions, customer experience providers cater to customers’ needs.
+Unlike the other three types of solutions, customer experience providers cater to customers’ needs.
 For example, ING’s Yolt application allows customers to access all their bank accounts through one platform and utility bills, insurance, investment, mortgage, and pension accounts.
 While most of these solutions are being offered to individuals, some provide SMEs the ability to monitor their finances or digitally transform their businesses.
 Some of these solution providers also generate revenue by charging third parties that feature on their portal or by offering expert consulting services to businesses.

 What the Future Holds for Open Finance